luis-cj/luis-cj/README.md

 ### Hi there 👋

+I'm Luis!

+🔭 I’m currently working on data science projects that can add value to real businesses.

+Shifting from mechanical engineering industry to data science!

 <!--
 **luis-cj/luis-cj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.